lautanal/CyberSecurityBase_Project_1/README.md

 Adding a note and then viewing the note’s data in the browser will render that note as html.
 This means you can put javascript between <script> tags to execute whenever any user opens that message.

 The current way the server handles notes can be fixed with a quick hack to render the notes in as plain text.
-This is shown in the fixed readnote() function at [Line 37](https://github.com/yostiq/mooc-cybersecurity-project-1/blob/c891e3dfc9ff30449589a0a205d1401bda2c1c36/notes/views.py#L37).
+This is shown in the fixed readnote() function at [line 37](https://github.com/lautanal/CyberSecurityBase_Project_1/blob/main/messenger/views.py#L37).
 Instead of setting the content_type of the response to text/html, we set it to text/plain.
 This will make it so no html is parsed when the page is opened.
 The better way to fix this would be to actually sanitize the input and not have a dedicated page to see the “raw data” of notes, but as this is an exercise I thought this quick hack would be good.